yotakeys/JobList-Tutor-FastAPI/README.md

-# ToDoList-FastAPI
+# JobList-FastAPI
-TodoListApp Using FastAPI
+JobList app using FastAPI Tutorial from fastapitutorial.com